-While no single mitigation strategy is guaranteed to prevent cyber security incidents, organisations are recommended to implement 8 essential mitigation strategies as a baseline.
-The Australian Signals Directorate (ASD) has created a list of 8 baseline strategies, known as the Essential Eight.
-These strategies make it much harder for adversaries to compromise systems and administrator accounts.
+While no single mitigation strategy is guaranteed to prevent cyber security incidents, the Australian Signals Directorate (ASD) has created a list of 8 baseline strategies, known as the Essential Eight.
+These strategies make it harder for adversaries to compromise systems and administrator accounts.

 Create a list of approved/trusted programs to prevent execution of unapproved/malicious programs.